mkhanhvo/Turnover-Rate-Analysis-Across-Periods-HR-Domain-SQL/README.md

 The breakdown of turnover by Employment Status shows that **voluntary resignations consistently account** for the majority of annual turnover.
 From 2010 to 2018, **voluntary** turnover remains significantly higher than terminations for cause, **peaking in 2015–2016**, while **involuntary** turnover stays low and stable, **generally below 2.5%**.
 This indicates that fluctuations in overall turnover are **primarily driven by employee initiated exits** rather than company decisions.
 The spike in 2015–2016 suggests a retention challenge during that period, whereas the decline in 2017 reflects improved stability.
 Overall, attrition appears more related to engagement, career progression, or external opportunities, implying that retention strategies rather than stricter performance management should be the primary focus

 ### Task 3: Analyze overall turnover rate by position
-After reviewing the overall turnover trend over time, analyzing turnover by position helps identify which roles contribute most to employee exits.
-While the time trend shows how turnover changes across years, position-level analysis explains where the turnover is happening within the organization.
-This step provides a clearer view of which functional areas may require deeper investigation or targeted retention strategies
+Building on the turnover analysis by status and year, turnover was further examined by position to identify roles contributing most to employee exits.
+While the time based analysis reveals how turnover evolves across years, position level analysis highlights where turnover is concentrated within the organization.
+This provides clearer insight into functional areas that may require deeper investigation or targeted retention strategies

 ### Code:
 ```sql